linuswpersson/SDP/README.md

 4. Click on "My Event", here you get an overview of the ongoing event.
 5. Wait for all the participants to join.
 NOTE!
 When a user joins, the default participants will be replaced by the users.
 6. You may now do the following:
-	I. Start the event, if so proceed to step 7
+	6.1 Start the event, if so proceed to step 7

-	II.
-Change table placements by clicking the table placement button.
+	6.2 Change table placements by clicking the table placement button.

 		I. Drag the assigned couples to the table of choice.

 		II.
 Make sure ONLY one couple is seated at selected tables.

 		III.
 Press confirm and close the pop-up window by clicking the 'X' in the top right corner.

-	III.
-Rematch participants
+	6.3 Rematch participants

 		I. To rematch, select two candidates and click "rematch"